KatieFrey/application_assignment/readme.md

 ie: const quotes = require("random-movie-quotes");

 4.)
-Change the script in package.json to be able run node on my server.
+Add the following script in package.json to start the dev server.

 ie:
 "scripts": {
 "dev": "node index.js"
 }

 5.)
-Finally open up your server by running 'npm run dev' on the terminal, open your browser and type in the url 'localhost:3000' as the port in my server is assigned to 3000.
+Finally start your dev server by running 'npm run dev' in the terminal, open your browser and type in the url 'localhost:3000'.

 ## Objectives